Initial job description

 Creating IA allowed me also to organize old and new features into a logical structure.

 To understand the product better, I conducted a broad research about the advertisement industry.
 This allowed me to familiarize myself more with the work environment of potential users and the jargons they use.
-Moreover, I conducted a competitive analysis to see the market's status, present trends and compare the product to those of competitors.

 The research, analysis and discussion with my client resulted in findings listed above.
 The list of flaws and solutions was documented by me.